-Hey, we’re Emmis Austin.
+Hey, we’re Waterloo Media.
 Even if you think you’ve never heard of us, we’ve probably crossed paths around town.
 You might listen to one of our eight radio stations every morning on your way to work.
 Or maybe you’ve found yourself at one of our iconic community events, like Blues on the Green.
-You could have even clicked on a digital ad we created the last time you were on your mobile device.
+You could have even clicked on a digital ad we created the last time you were on your phone.

 Our Austin roots go back to 1939 (history buffs check out our timeline), but we know it’s not a sleepy college town anymore.
 It moves fast (unless you’re on any major highway between 7A – 7P), and it can be hard to keep track of all the opportunities out there.
 That’s where we can help.